bechtold/iaweb_styleguide/README.md

-# Building a Web Site and its Frontend Living Web Style Guide using Grunt, Jekyll, and SC5
+# Building a Website and its Frontend Living Style Guide using Grunt, Jekyll and SC5

 ## UX Day Graz Style Guide
-In this project a style guide for the website has been created.
+In this project a style guide for the website UX Day Graz has been implemented with SC5.
 The website was provided by Keith Andrews as a starting point to build the style guide.
 It has not been modified a lot from the original site, only improvements needed to decrease CSS specificity have been applied.
 You can view the original page at [https://uxdaygraz2015.iicm.tugraz.at/](https://uxdaygraz2015.iicm.tugraz.at/).

 Credits for the original website: Keith Andrews

-The team building the style guide: Jürgen Minwegen, Cecilia Ritzen, Rayna Nikolova and [Oskar Bechtold](https://twitter.com/bechtoldster)
+The team implementing the style guide: Jürgen Minwegen, Cecilia Ritzén, Rayna Nikolova and [Oskar Bechtold](https://twitter.com/bechtoldster)

 This document describes how to install and use the tools needed to generate the style guide and the page.
-The descriptions only contains the techniques and tools used in this project.
+The descriptions only contain the techniques and tools used in this project.
-For deeper understanding of the tool and other options please refer to the according project websites or github pages, links are provided.
+For deeper understanding of the tools and other options please see the corresponding project websites or GitHub pages.
+Links are provided in the text.

 TODO: Add a link to the presentation about the project and add the survey paper.

-#### .gitignore Note:
-When you clone this project, there is no page in _site and no style guide to view directly, you need to run the grunt task first.
-Also the js/script.js and the css/style.css are ignored as they are generated files.
-If you want to use a continuous integration tool you need to make sure the server either runs grunt or you add the compiled page in _site to the git.

 ## Index
 - [Quick Install Guide](#quickguide)